 In Raffles Place, a café is not judged by the quality of their coffee but rather by the prices they charge and whether there is ample seating.
 You see, the CBD is all about the perfect coffee meeting.
 Quite often for newbies to the area, the price of a new friend or business connection is a cup of coffee at Raffles Place.
 Read on to learn about my favourite coffee haunts in Raffles Place.

 This is my favourite place for coffee in Raffles Place.
-Their coffee has a rich aroma, tastes moderately bitter, and the barristas really know how to make a café latte that is extra smooth.
+Their coffee has a rich aroma, tastes moderately bitter, and the baristas really know how to make a café latte that is extra smooth.
 Every cup of coffee served at Providore has a luxuriant crema and the milk is never over-frothed.
-Just make sure that you order your beverage to-go as the café is very noisy inside and therefore is a terrible place to hold a conversation.
+Just make sure that you order your beverage to-go as the café is noisy inside and a terrible place to hold a conversation.
 My go-to drink here is a large flat white.

 7 Raffles Place, Singapore 048625

 Do you like cheap and good-tasting coffee in a takeaway cup?
 Then Parallel is the café for you!
 They only accept cash payment and all coffees come in one size only – small – but it is really affordable at $2.90 for black coffee and $3.90 for white coffee.
 Some of the staff here look like models from the heroin-chic era and they have the dour expressions on their face to match!
 Despite the less-than-friendly service, the coffee tastes good.